 Although the front components initially appeared fine, after a few months of driving, the old, hard rubber in the bushings was crumbling and falling out, the ball joints had become looser, and there was dramatically more play in the car’s steering.

-Rather than closely inspecting each component to decide which ones to replace, Simpson elected to replace every front suspension and steering component, with exception of the steering gearbox itself.
-This complete car approach upgrading the front suspension will ensure the car delivers thousands of miles of trouble free service.
+Rather than closely inspecting each component to decide which ones to replace, Simpson elected to replace every front suspension and steering component, with the exception of the steering gearbox itself.
+This complete-car approach to upgrading the front suspension will ensure the car delivers thousands of miles of trouble-free service.